 The Best Trail & Fell Running Shoes Reviewed

 The simplicity and wonder of a run through nature can decrease stress and push people out of their comfort zone.
 If you are already an avid runner, taking your run off-road is a great way to get more out of your run.
-Not to mention, trail running has become increasing popular throughout the world.
+Not to mention, trail running has become increasingly popular throughout the world.
 And this is largely due to the simple fact that many road runners have become bored of running the same routes and surfaces and want to venture out for a new experience.
 The transition from road running to trail running is pretty simple.
-However, runners need to understand that even though some people might say “all you need is a trail”, what they really should be saying is “all you need is a trail and a great pair of trail running shoes.”
+However, runners need to understand that though some people might say “all you need is a trail”, the reality is “all you need is a trail and a great pair of trail running shoes.”

 - Salomon Speedcross 4

 - Durable upper

 - Zero drop running platform

 Asics Gel Venture 6

 The synthetic outer along with the mesh on the exterior provides excellent breathability, so your feet will stay dry and cool when you're out running and prevent bacterial growth.
 Asics opted for a special gel midsole in the Venture 6, which is designed to offer support and shock absorption while being comfortable on any type of terrain.

 The multi-directional lugs are designed to promote good traction, so you can take on uneven trails with ease.
 These lugs also allow the Asics Venture 6 to perform well even in rainy conditions.
 No matter the terrain or the weather, these shoes will take you anywhere.

 The men's variant weighs about 12 ounces, and the women's variant weighs about 9, depending on the exact size.
 This means that these shoes are very lightweight without sacrificing features or durability.